Do you want to find time to read more often?

 Later that night when I pick up my Kindle, it automatically finds my place in the book in question so I can continue reading.

 Then, the next morning when I open Audible before my commute, it resumes narrating from where I stopped reading on my Kindle the night before.
 Awesome!

 Secondly, I have to buy both versions to use Whispersync.
 (If this puts you off, Audible offers generous discounts for buying audio companions to your Kindle books.)

 4. Your First Audiobook Is Free

-If you’re unsure about an Amazon Audible membership, you can subscribe to the service for 30 days and get two free audiobooks.
+If you're unsure about an Amazon Audible membership, you can subscribe to the service for 30 days and get one free audiobook.

 I browsed the audiobook user reviews and downloaded the Thank You Economy by Gary Vaynerchuk and Accidental Genius by Mark Levy for free.
 Then, I spent the next 30 days listening to these books to figure out if Audible was worth it.

 If you don't like the service, after 30 days you can cancel and keep your free audiobooks.

 5. Don't Like Your Audiobook?
 Audible Will Refund You